 This document describes the design challenges of creating a system that acquires data from a rat.
 This system will provide accurate data measurements to researchers, who can then use this data to drastically reduce testing costs and improve drug effectiveness.
 Our clients, the pharmaceutical drug companies, require that our system be small enough to fit within a rat and have various sensors for acquiring data.
 Our system must also be waterproof, sterile, compatible with the biology, and have an average temperature threshold.
 To meet these needs, we have outlined a set of specifications.
 User inputs consist of specific data requests, while system inputs consist of the sensor data.
 User outputs include raw data, while device outputs include the data associated with each sensor.
 Furthermore, our system must adhere to several performance standards regarding processing capabilities, lifetime, and communications.
 Our next step is to conduct research on potential design solutions so that we can begin the prototyping.

+Final Thoughts

+-There is a lot of good information here.
+Great start!

+-The biggest problem that I have with this report is that you continue to add pieces to your system throughout the report.
+The whole system should be described from the beginning.

+-Be more specific in the requirements section.
+There need to be numbers to judge any finished prototype to test for success.

+-Are you going to build a prototype that can be implanted?
+Or are you building a first level prototype?

 REFERENCES